allfed/LosingIndustryCropYields/README.md

 ## What each file does

+#### Notebooks

-CropOpt_demo.ipynb - The main program.
+yield_demo.ipynb - The main program.
 Runs Modules/OutdoorGrowth.py to
 calculate yield.
 Imports from ImportedAsGeopandas/ .pkl files.
-Runs through the plots, showing precipitation, solar flux, specific humidity, and temperature for each month. in an interactive jupyter notebook.
+Runs through the plots, showing precipitation, solar flux, specific humidity, and temperature for each month.
+Written in an interactive jupyter notebook.

-Import_demo.ipynb - Runs the Import scripts in an interactive jupyter notebook.
+import_demo.ipynb - Runs the Import scripts in an interactive jupyter notebook.
 Lists available variables from Toon group (Robock) dataset.

+#### Python Files

-ImportAtmData.py - Imports raw nuclear winter atmospheric data from NetCDF format, and saves to geopandas (.pkl).
+src/import_atm_data.py - Imports raw nuclear winter atmospheric data from NetCDF format, and saves to geopandas (.pkl).

-ImportCLMData.py - Imports raw nuclear winter land data from NetCDF format, and saves to geopandas (.pkl).
+src/import_clm_data.py - Imports raw nuclear winter land data from NetCDF format, and saves to geopandas (.pkl).

-ImportGrowAreaData.py - Imports arable land data from the FAO into (.pkl) format
+src/import_grow_area_data.py - Imports arable land data from the FAO into (.pkl) format

+src/params.py - Imports parameter values from the Params.ods file, including data directory locations, latitude and longitude grid resolution, and which variables to import to .pkl files from the raw nuclear winter data.

+src/plotter.py - Utility class to plot maps and countries.

+src/outdoor_growth.py - Calculates yield from outdoor growth.

+#### misc

 Params.ods - A spreadsheet file which includes all of the custom parameters used for the model.

-Params.py - Imports parameter values from the Params.ods file, including data directory locations, latitude and longitude grid resolution, and which variables to import to .pkl files from the raw nuclear winter data.

-Plotter - Utility class to plot maps and countries.

-Modules/ - Folder including each primary functionality of the repository

-Modules/OutdoorGrowth.py - Calculates yield from outdoor growth.

 Project Organization
 ------------